Wotho Atoll

-The population of Wotho Atoll was 97 in 2011.
+The population of Wotho Atoll was 88 at the 2021 census.

 History

 First recorded sighting of Wotho Atoll by Europeans was by the Spanish expedition of Miguel López de Legazpi on 12 January 1565.
 They were charted as Las Hermanas (The Sisters in Spanish).
 It is likely that it had been visited earlier, in between December 1542 and January 1543, by the Spanish expedition of Ruy López de Villalobos.
 The atoll was later also known as Schantz Islands after Johan Eberhard von Schantz, who rediscovered the islands on his circumnavigation of the globe on the Imperial Russian Navy ship America in 1835.
-Wotho Atoll was claimed by the Empire of Germany along with the rest of the Marshall Islands in 1884.
+Wotho Atoll was claimed by the German Empire along with the rest of the Marshall Islands in 1885.
 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
 At the end of World War II, it came under the control of the United States as part of the Trust Territory of the Pacific Islands until the independence of the Marshall Islands in 1986.